 In motor vehicle accident cases, however, you are not entitled to recover damages from pain and suffering unless you have sustained at least $2,000 in medical bills.
 M.G.L. c.
 231, § 6D.
-This is referred to as the “tort threshold”.
-There are a few exceptions to the tort threshold rule.
+This is referred to as the “tort threshold.”
+There are a few exceptions to this rule.
 Our attorneys can help you if this is an issue in your claim.

-Many people who deserve a settlement for a personal injury case don’t bring one simply because they are partially at fault and they believe this means they don’t have a case.
-The truth is that there is such a thing as comparative negligence.
+Many people who deserve a settlement don’t bring a claim simply because they are partially at fault and they believe this means they don’t have a case.
+The truth is there is such a thing as comparative negligence.
 This means that as long as you were not more at fault than the other party, you may be eligible for compensation.
 However, the amount of your award will be reduced based on the amount at which you are deemed to be at fault.
 For example, if you were in an auto accident and found to be 45% at fault and the other driver was found to be at 55% fault, you would be eligible to bring a case but your award would be reduced based on your partial negligence.

-What If I’ve Been in an Accident and the Other Party Wasn’t Insured or Was Underinsured?
+What if I’ve Been in an Accident & the Other Party Wasn’t Insured?

 If you were a passenger in a vehicle that was involved in a car accident, you may be able to bring a case against the driver of the other vehicle or the driver of the car in which you were a passenger.
 Except in extraordinary cases, the passenger of a car will not be subject to comparative negligence.